Dozoretz National Institute for Mathematics and Applied Sciences (DNIMAS)

 EEN 100 Introduction to Engineering (3 Credits)

-The Introduction to Engineering course is an activity-based course with a number of life skills exercises, and hands-on activities integrated into the lectures.
-The intent of this course is to familiarize students with many of the skills that engineers mu
+Activity-based course with a number of life skills, exercises, and hands-on activities integrated into the lectures.
+Familiarizes students with many of the skills that engineers must perform on a daily basis in the workplace with emphasis on engineering ethics and introductory concepts in electronics and optical engineering.

 EEN 101 Engineering Problem Solving (2 Credits)

-This course will provide an overview of the salient math topics most heavily used in the core sophomore-level engineering courses.
-These include algebraic manipulation of engineering equations, trigonometry, vectors and complexnumbers, sinusoids and harm
+Provides an overview of the salient math topics most heavily used in the core sophomore-level engineering courses, including algebraic manipulation of engineering equations, trigonometry, vectors, and complex numbers.

-This course is an introduction to the use of , computers to model systems and to solve, engineering problems using a high level language., Flow-charts and algorithms will be used in the , process of program design.
+Introduction to the use of computers to model systems and solve engineering problems using a high-level language.
+Flowcharts and algorithms will be used in the process of program design.

 EEN 201 Electrical Network Theory I (3 Credits)